 - Numerous battery electric models have now stabilised following very large decreases in used values in recent months, whereas a small number remain very weak and appear to still have some way to fall, with no common denominator or central theme governing how individual ranges are performing.
 Many models are now looking excellent value compared to ICE equivalents or competitors and although there is potential for some to increase from their current used value position, we have generally assumed that we will see further deflation in future and have applied negative editorial or future trends adjustments in most cases.
-There are small positive adjustments for the handful of models which have seen the heaviest falls. - The used car market in September is expected to continue to perform close to typical seasonal movements, albeit with a continuation of the differences seen by age, price point and fuel type.
-Condition is increasingly important, with parts availability and refurb capacity continuing to reduce and clean vehicles are expected to continue to perform well.
+There are small positive adjustments for the handful of models which have seen the heaviest falls. - The used car market in October is expected to continue to perform close to typical seasonal movements, albeit with a continuation of the differences seen by age, price point and fuel type.
+Condition continues to be key, with parts availability and refurb capacity continuing to reduce and clean vehicles are expected to continue to perform well.
 Retail demand will remain constrained over the short term as the reality of the cost-of-living squeeze continues to make itself felt and concerns remain over the impact of increasing interest rates on mortgage costs.
 Used car volumes will continue to slowly increase in the coming months, as fleets receive replacements for some long overdue vehicles.
-For most sectors, our short-term forecasts show modest negative movements for the next few months, although in general this remains slightly favourable to typical seasonality, with dealers continuing to pay good money for the best condition cars and for those at an attractive price point for a quick retail sale.
-Battery electric models are all currently frequently re-assessed on an individual basis for short term forecast.
+For most sectors, our short-term forecasts show negative movements for the remainder of the year, now slightly unfavourable to typical seasonality, although dealers are expected to continue paying good money for the best condition cars and for those at an attractive price point for a quick retail sale.
+Battery electric models are all currently frequently re-assessed on an individual basis for short term forecast, but some are now allocated standard sector movements.